-Our Big Druid deck list guide outlines the best deck for Kobolds and Catacombs.
-This Big Druid guide also contains Mulligan advice, strategy tips, card combos and synergies.
+Our Big Dragon Druid deck list guide features the best deck list for Season 48 (March 2018).
+Our Big Dragon Druid guide also contains Mulligan advice, card combos and strategy tips.

-Big Druid is a deck archetype in Hearthstone that let's you use hero-specific cards like Innervate and Wild Growth to accelerate the size of your available Mana pool.
+Big Dragon Druid is a deck archetype in Hearthstone that let's you use hero-specific cards like Wild Growth, Jade Blossom and Mire Keeper to accelerate the size of your available Mana pool.
 By doing so, you're able to dig much deeper into your pool of minions, and play much more powerful creatures than your opponent will be able to do at any given stage of the match.
 From here, it's a question of building an impenetrable defense, while simultaneously snowballing an overwhelming threat.

-It's a deck that's been popular in one form or another since the very earliest days of Hearthstone's existence, and it's been given an extra shot of power with the release of Kobolds and Catacombs.
-The mixture of old and new cards is looking particularly potent right now, but you should still be cautious with crafting some of the more expensive cards here - pre-release the deck wobbled between Tier 2 and 3 wherever you happened to look.
+It's a deck that's been popular in one form or another since the very earliest days of Hearthstone's existence, but it was given an extra shot of power with the release of Kobolds and Catacombs.
+The mixture of old and new cards isn't looking amazingly strong in the current meta iof we're honest, but if you're sick of Aggro and Jade it's a nice change of pace - assuming you have the cards to play off-meta, of course.

-Assuming you have the necessary cards though, our Big Druid guide contains a very strong and refined version of the deck, along with some general strategy advice for piloting it.
+Our Big Dragon Druid guide contains a very strong and refined version of the deck, along with some general strategy advice for piloting it.
 After that we've got some Mulligan tips for you, before we break down all of the combos that give this deck such an extraordinary amount of power.